 In relation to the electric guitar, the so-called standard bass guitar that we know today is relatively young, seeing the most commercial success in the late 50s with the rise of rock and roll and other loud music that simply required more volume for the vital bass frequencies to be heard above the din.

 Before the electric bass guitar, there was never a bass guitar instrument that could be played horizontally like the guitar.

-The strings tuned the same, the bass guitar notes, and the pitch range is more or less the same, it also should not be hard to see why players of the four string basses often feel the need to try their hand at the double bass from time to time, especially in jazz contexts.
+The strings are tuned the same, and the bass guitar notes and the pitch range are more or less the same.
+It also should not be hard to see why players of the four-string basses often feel the need to try their hand at the double bass from time to time, especially in jazz contexts.

-Arguably one of the first commercially available variants of the modern bass guitar was one that was a 5 string bass instead of a 4 string bass.
-As certain genres were really expanding their boundaries around the middle of the 20th century onwards, manufacturers of guitars and bass guitars also sought to expand their own horizons by offering extended range basses.
+Arguably one of the first commercially available variants of the modern bass guitar was one that was a five-string bass instead of a four-string bass.
+As certain genres were really expanding their boundaries around the middle of the 20th century onwards, manufacturers of guitars and bass guitars also sought to expand their own horizons by offering extended-range basses.